Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments/Inquiry.md

 <!-- theme: danger -->
 > We are enhancing Commerce Hub to include transaction inquiry transaction.
 The documents related to the features will be released soon.

-To retrieve the current state of any previous [charge](?path=docs/Resources/API-Documents/Payments/Charges.md), an Inquiry request can be submitted against the original `transactionId` or `orderId`.
+To retrieve the current state of any previous [charge](?path=docs/Resources/API-Documents/Payments/Charges.md), an Inquiry request can be submitted against the original `transactionId`. <!-- or `orderId`.-->

 <!---